ActivityWatch/aw-webui/README.md

 ## Getting started

-Getting started with setting up the development environment is pretty straight forward:
+Getting started with setting up the development environment is pretty straightforward:

 ```bash
 # Start an instance of aw-server running in testing mode (on port 5666, with a separate database),